Simple DIY Indoor UHF TV Antenna

 The 3 inch spacer blocks (cut from some old packing material) were hot-glued to the front of the reflector panel.
 Gorilla glue was applied to the face of the spacer blocks and the back of the active element panel was laid down on the blocks and carefully aligned.
 Stacks of books were placed on the panel over each block until the Gorilla glue cured.
 A hole was cut in the center of the reflector panel to access the 4" feed wires which were then soldered to the balun wires.

-completed antenna installed in the attic.
+Rear view of completed antenna installed in the attic.

 see the construction detail photos below.

 I am pleased with the results.
 All signals are now normally in the middle of the, "Excellent," range with variations to lower levels as seen with the previous antenna but the dips are not nearly as deep, and the pictures are steady with no pixelation.
 Two of the local stations are now VHF-Hi and also received OK on this antenna, though with low signal strength.

 This antenna could not have been built without Nikolay Mladenov's, no longer available, design information.
 Many thanks to him for his many Gray-Hoverman antenna designs.